Terje Rød-Larsen: Abraham Accords

 In 2020, Rød-Larsen was involved in informal diplomatic contacts that contributed to the groundwork for the Abraham Accords between Israel and several Arab states.
 He attended the White House signing ceremony in September 2020.

 Reception

-Rød-Larsen's work is associated with the practice of "track-two diplomacy," using informal channels to mediate conflicts.
+Rød-Larsen's work is associated with the practice of "track-two diplomacy", using informal channels to mediate conflicts.
 Although the Oslo process stalled in later years, scholars credit his methods as influential for subsequent peace initiatives.
-His reputation was affected by the Epstein donations controversy, though internal and external reviews cleared him of legal wrongdoing.
+His reputation was affected by the Epstein donations controversy.
 On 29 October 2020, Rød-Larsen resigned the presidency of the IPI.